A Personal Recollection of (Train/Travel) to and from Scandinavia from the 1970's to today Phil Sp.

 The last time we took the bus, we don't recall a single ferry.
 Our most recent loop from the Ice Hotel to Bergen used the Hurtigruten.

-Within Denmark, bridges began to replace train ferries, culminating in the Øresund Bridge (Storebælt) to Sweden
+Within Denmark, bridges began to replace train ferries, culminating in the Storebælt and then Øresund Bridge ( to Sweden )

-now more than 10 years (and 3 TV series) old, free travel on the link is now impeded by passport controls.
+now more than 10 years (and 3 TV series) old.
+For rail travellers, the view from the bridge is impeded

 As a series of islands, and occupying the obvious route from Western Europe to Sweden and Norway, Denmark had many rail-ferry services,

 with constant activity marshalling the freight trains and splitting / combining the through passenger services.

 but now land-and-bridge based routes have almost completely replaced them all... the last being Rødby-Puttgarten.